What is preventative chemotherapy? Kate Middleton’s cancer treatment explained

 “The surgery was successful.
 However, tests after the operation found cancer had been present.
 My medical team therefore advised that I should undergo a course of preventative chemotherapy and I am now in the early stages of that treatment.”

-Preventative chemotherapy isn’t an official NHS term for a type of treatment, but chemotherapy can be used in a preventative manner as cancerous cells are identified.
-No further information has been given on Kate’s cancer, or the type of treament she’s having.
+Preventative chemotherapy isn’t an official NHS term for a type of treatment and no further information has been given on Kate’s cancer, or the type of treatment she’s having.

-There are current treatments that exist called “chemoprevention” which lowers the risk of getting cancer, or of it returning in healthy people.
+There are current treatments that exist called “chemoprevention” which lower the risk of getting cancer, or of it returning in healthy people.

 For example, it is currently used for people who have not developed breast cancer but are at increased risk of getting it due to their family history.

 Chemotherapy medicines are used to kill cancer cells.
-The drugs disrupt the way cancer cells grow and divide and therefore stop the cancer cells from growing and spreading in the body.
+The drugs disrupt the way cancer cells grow and divide and therefore stop the cancer cells from spreading in the body.

-According to specialist cancer hospital The Royal Marsden, a chemotherapy called “adjuvant therapy” is sometimes used to help destroy cancer cells that may remain after surgery or radiotherapy.
+According to specialists at The Royal Marsden, a cancer hospital in London, a chemotherapy called “adjuvant therapy” is sometimes used to help destroy cancer cells that may remain after surgery or radiotherapy.

 Other types of chemotherapy include: neo-adjuvant therapy, which is given before surgery or radiotherapy to shrink the tumour; peri-operative therapy that is given both before and after surgery, and palliative, which is to help relieve symptoms if cancer has spread.

-According to The World Health Organisation there is a public health approach called “preventive chemotherapy”, which is used on whole populations, where large-scale medicines are administered to prevent certain diseases.
-These include lymphatic filariasis, commonly known as commonly known as elephantiasis.
+According to the World Health Organisation there is a public health approach called “preventive chemotherapy”, which is used on whole populations, where large-scale medicines are administered to prevent certain diseases.
+These include lymphatic filariasis, commonly known as elephantiasis.

 Join our commenting forum